Article

 insight featured image

-India’s technology, GCC (global capability centers) and start-up landscape continues its growth trajectory to become one of the leading global hubs for innovation and a digital powerhouse for the world.
+India’s technology, GCC (global capability centres) and start-up landscape continues its growth trajectory to become one of the leading global hubs for innovation and a digital powerhouse for the world.
 The Government’s Budget is focused on creating a supportive environment for the tech sector and boosting investor confidence, which is directionally very positive.

 With macro-economic headwinds, AI disruption and the slowing growth of Indian tech players, the tech sector is at a pivotal juncture today.